atmin/jtmpl/README.md

 		<!-- do the dirty work (`jtmpl` will detect `div[id=jtmpl][data-model=model]`) -->
 		<script src="js/jtmpl.min.js"></script>

-    _Or, to invoke manually:_ `jtmpl('#target-id', 'template contents or "#template-id"', model)`
+    * _or, to invoke manually:_ `jtmpl('#target-id', 'template contents or "#template-id"', model)`

-    _Template contents can be already prerendered by server, this will save the client some processing_
+    * _template contents can be already prerendered by server to save the client some processing and make page SEO-friendly_

 * based on [Object.observe](http://updates.html5rocks.com/2012/11/Respond-to-change-with-Object-observe)